nlokeshbabu1/ECOMMERCE/README.md

 # ECOMMERCE- 🛒

 A modern, full-stack clothing ecommerce web application built with **React**, **Flask**, and **MongoDB**.
-This project features user authentication, product browsing by category, a shopping cart, and a visually appealing UI.
+This project features user authentication, product browsing by category, a shopping cart, and secure checkout.

 ![App Screenshot](public/login-bg.jpg)